Qutos-Tech/product-store-frontend/README.md

 ---

-## ⏳ Inactivity Policy

-- **10 days without contribution** → Internship may be discontinued
-- Exceptions are allowed **only with prior notice**

----

 ## 🤝 Contribution Agreement

-By contributing to this repository, interns agree to:
+By contributing to this Codebase, interns agree to:

 - Follow all guidelines mentioned above
 - Respect code reviews and teammates